Nicholas Raymond Cerio: Edmund Parker

 Cerio never learned all of the curricula of Parker’s American Kenpo, however he was awarded a 3rd degree black belt in Kenpo Karate (Sandan) by Parker.
 Parker awarded Cerio a 9th degree black belt (Kudan) in Kenpo Karate in 1983.

 Hakkoryu Jujutsu

 During the late 1960s Cerio studied Hakkoryu Jujutsu, first receiving his brown belt in 1968 from James Benko and later received his 1st black belt (Shodan) from Larry Garron.

 Tadashi Yamashita

 Cerio studied Okinawan weapons and self-defense under Tadashi Yamashita, who in 1970 awarded him a 4th black belt (Yondan) and in 1973, a 5th black belt (Godan).

 Gan Fong Chin

-Cerio studied Sil Lum kung fu under Gan Fong Chin during the early 1970s and Chin awarded him an 8th black belt (Hachidan) and title of Sifu in August 1973.
+Cerio was tutored by Master Gan Fong Chin while developing his chinese kenpo style in the early 1970s and Chin presented him with a 8th black belt (Hachidan) and title of Sifu in August 1973.